-Eligible applicants are cities that are "disproportionately impacted by violence" (see Table 1 below) and community-based organizations that serve the residents of those cities.
+Eligible applicants to this RFP are cities that are "disproportionately impacted by violence" (see Table 1 below) and community-based organizations that serve the residents of those cities.
 (Pen.
 Code, § 14131, subd. (b).)

 For city applicants, either the city itself or a department within the city may serve as the applicant.